visit-dav/visit/src/doc/using_visit/MakingItPretty/Color_tables.rst

 color control point is a point with a color that influences how the color table will look.

-Setting the active color table
+Setting the default color table
-""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""

-VisIt has the concept of active color tables, which are the color tables used to color plots that do not specify a color table.
-There is both an active continuous color table (for plots that prefer to use continuous color tables) and an active discrete color table (for plots that prefer to use discrete color tables).
-The active color table can be different for each visualization window.
-To set the active continuous color table, select a new color table name from the **Continuous** menu in the **Active color table** area.
-To select a new active discrete color table, select a new color table name from the **Discrete** menu in the **Active color table** area.
+VisIt has the concept of default color tables, which are the color tables used to color plots that do not specify a color table.
+There is both an default continuous color table (for plots that prefer to use continuous color tables) and an default discrete color table (for plots that prefer to use discrete color tables).
+The default color table can be different for each visualization window.
+To set the default continuous color table, select a new color table name from the **Continuous** menu in the **Default color table** area.
+To select a new default discrete color table, select a new color table name from the **Discrete** menu in the **Default color table** area.

 Creating a new color table
 """"""""""""""""""""""""""